 So you’ve been looking into the best online bartending schools and now you’re trying to decide whether or not they’re worth attending.

 Sound about right?

-Good.
-The chances are, you’ve seen that there are 2 answers commonly given to people who are wondering whether bartending school (online or otherwise) is worth it.
+The chances are, you’ve seen that there are two consistent answers among the bartending community about whether bartending school (online or otherwise) is worth it.

 In the blue corner, you have the bartender who says it’s a complete waste of time and money.
 “Bartending can only be learned on the job.
 Period!”

-In the red corner, you have the bartender who says that bartending school helped them learn the skills & develop the confidence necessary to land their first bartending job.
+In the red corner, you have the bartender who says that bartending school helped them learn the skills and develop the confidence necessary to land their first bartending job.

 So who’s right?